A Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 They work on the “if-this-then-that” principle and allow you to set up automatic actions in your Kanban project management tool triggered by predefined occurrences.

 This is a perfect way to illustrate the example of applying WIP limits.
-You can set up the automation to immediately block a card that violates the limit of a column and send a notification to the project manager.
+You can set up the automation to immediately block a card that violates a column's limit and send a notification to the project manager.

 Digital Kanban tools bring another serious benefit for project teams.
 They can be integrated with a great number of other software solutions that your team uses.
 This way, you can connect all of your tools and maximize their value.

-Finally, after your team has started using their Kanban project management tool, you can monitor their performance with the help of a wide variety of analytics that is at your disposal.
-With their help, you can observe the stability of your process, track the cycle time of assignments, and even project the future throughput of your team.
+Finally, after your team has started using their Kanban project management tool, you can monitor their performance with a wide variety of analytics at your disposal.
+With their help, you can observe your process's stability, track the cycle time of assignments, and even project your team's future throughput.

 If there is a question that any project manager wants to know the answer to, it is this one: When is the project going to be finished?